zLazyDev/GSC-Loader/README.md

 works kinda how infinity ops works same style

+How Memory Options Work

+WriteByte("address", "byte");
+WriteBytes("address", "byte", "byte");
+WriteString("Address", "string");

+most is the same as WriteByte

+RPC Example RPC("0x82239FD0", "0", "jump_height 999;"); <--- cbuf addtext

+Read Memory is like Write

+ReadByte("address");
+ReadBytes("address", "how many to read - 4") will read 4 bytes

 its all simple if you have any questions or issues message me on discord my discord is skidful

 i will be updating this with new games as time goes on :)